-Large-Lot Subdivision A major residential subdivision in which all residential lots are a minimum of /4 acre in size.
+Large-Lot Subdivision A major residential subdivision in which all residential lots are a minimum of 3⁄4 acre in size.

 Open Space.
-Any area which is not divided into private or civic building lots, streets, rights-of-way, parking, or easements for purposes other than open space conservation; unless specifically allowed by this ordinance in the Farmhouse Cluster, Conservation Subdivisions, and Minor Subdivisions, open space may also include portions of private building lots subject to an open space easement dedicated to the town.
-Urban Open
+Any area which is not divided into private or civic building lots, streets, rights-of-way, parking, or easements for purposes other than open space conservation; unless specifically allowed by this ordinance in the Farmhouse Cluster, Conservation Subdivisions, and Minor Subdivisions.
+Reference Article 7.11 Urban, Agricultural, Common, Natural, and Recreational Open Space for specific qualitative criteria.